-3 (or 6 or 9) Credits
+3 (or 6 or 9) class hours

 International Study 2000 is used for students studying abroad in University System sanctioned foreign study opportunities operated by units of the University System of Georgia.
-To use this course designation, the student must present a brochure including a detailed course description published by a unit of the University System of Georgia to his or her faculty advisor.
-The advisor must recommend the inclusion of International Study credit in the student's program of study to the Division Chair for approval.
+The course content will be determined by the title assigned by the office of the Registrar.